 A good way to get started familiarising yourself with the architecture of the Toolkit is to clone one of the demonstrations discussed below - either the Database Visualizer or the Flowchart Builder might be a good option, since they are fully-featured apps, and also they offer examples in Typescript, ES6 and ES5.
-If you're using Vue, Angular or React there are versions of these apps that use the appropriate library integration that ships with the Toolkit.
+If you're using Vue, Angular, React or Svelte there are versions of these apps that use the appropriate library integration that ships with the Toolkit.

 The Data Model page is a good place to start looking around when you want to familiarise yourself with the way the Toolkit models the world.
 In a nutshell, the Toolkit uses a directed graph as its core data structure.
 Every app that has a need for jsPlumb - which is to say a need for the ability to connect entities - can be thought of in terms of a directed (or undirected) graph.